hiaac-nlp/CAPIVARA/README.md

 Other settings (all present in the file [example.yaml](https://github.com/hiaac-nlp/CAPIVARA/blob/main/clip_pt/experiment_setup/example.yaml) are available to configure the training and import according to your needs.

 ### Inference
-In order to make easier to replicate our experiments, we share the scripts we used for inference.
+In order to make it easier to replicate our experiments, we share the scripts we used for inference.

 #### Zero-shot Text-to-Image Retrieval